 Athletes are competitive.
 Unfortunately, too many competitive athletes are also competitive drinkers, not to be outdone by their teammates.
-Ask any coach or college athletic director, and you’ll hear concern about alcohol and athletes—a dangerous duo, especially among team sports.
-Excessive alcohol intake is associated with injuries, poor grades in school, arguments, sexual abuse, loss of memory, driving under the influence, and trouble with the law—to say nothing of vomiting, hangovers and poor athletic performance.
+Ask any coach or college athletic director, and you’ll hear concern about alcohol and athletes-a dangerous duo, especially among team sports.
+So many athletes end up having to have treatment at places like the arc rehab portsmouth, so that they can continue with the career they have worked so hard for.
+Addiction is a cruel consequence of a competitive nature for some.
+Excessive alcohol intake is associated with injuries, poor grades in school, arguments, sexual abuse, loss of memory, driving under the influence, and trouble with the law-to say nothing of vomiting, hangovers and poor athletic performance.

 What can be done about this problem?

 To address alcohol abuse among student-athletes, many college campuses are educating students about social norms-the beliefs about what is normal and expected in social situations.
 For example, despite popular belief, everyone does not drink nor do most students get drunk all the time.

 A survey at Southern Methodist University asked these questions to students on a Friday about alcohol use on the previous night:

 - Did you drink last night?

 - What percentage of SMU students do you think drank last night?